RIGHT TO INFORMATION

 | (i) | Particulars of its organisation, functions and duties [Section 4(1)(b)(i)] | (i) Name and address of the Organization: Embassy of India Tashkent, House No. 5, Bakht Street, Yakkasaray District, Tashkent-100059, Uzbekistan (ii) Head of the organization: Ambassador of India (iii) Vision, Mission and Key Objectives:

-(iv) Function and Duties: The Embassy functions within the purview of business allocated to the Ministry of External Affairs, Government of India.
-Functions include political and economic cooperation, trade and investment promotion, scientific and technological cooperation, cultural interaction, press and media liaison, and consular operations including PIOs/NRIs, in both bilateral and multilateral contexts. (v) Powers and Duties of Officers: The Embassy is headed by the Ambassador and has the following five wings:
+The Embassy functions within the purview of business allocated to the Ministry of External Affairs, Government of India.
+Functions include political and economic cooperation, trade and investment promotion, scientific and technological cooperation, cultural interaction, press and media liaison, and consular operations including PIOs/NRIs, in both bilateral and multilateral contexts. |

-| (ii) | Power and duties of its officers and employees | (i) Process of Decision Making: Varies case-by-case.
-All decisions are under the supervision of the Ambassador and based on Government policies and Allocation of Business Rules.
+| (iii) | Procedure followed in decision making process | Varies case-by-case.
+All decisions are under the supervision of the Ambassador and based on Government policies and Allocation of Business Rules. (i) Final Decision-Making Authority: Ambassador of India, Tashkent. (ii) Time limit for decision making: Immediate or within prescribed time limits. |

 | (v) | Rules, regulations, instruction manuals and records for discharging functions | (i) Acts/Rules Manuals:

-(ii) Categories of Documents: As per DoPT guidelines (iii) Custodian of Documents: Heads of Divisions |
+(iii) Custodian of Documents: Heads of Divisions |

 | (vi) | Categories of documents held by the authority |